kurniawaanr/nuxt/content/blogs/Getting Started with Ansible: Setting up Locally for Beginners.md

 #### Setting up Ubuntu

-setting up Ubuntu VM is a simple process, i'm using Virtualbox for launch this VM since i have plan to create multi node in this article i'm gonna setup 2 Ubuntu VM as ansible nodes. all you need to setup is attaching NAT Network for internet connection, and Host-only Network for communicate with host machine. then update and upgrade your Ubuntu VM using
+setting up Ubuntu VM is a simple process, im using Virtualbox for launch this VM since i have plan to create multi node in this article im gonna setup 2 Ubuntu VM as ansible nodes. all you need to setup is attaching NAT Network for internet connection, and Host-only Network for communicate with host machine. then update and upgrade your Ubuntu VM using

 ```bash
 sudo apt update && sudo apt upgrade